Lightroom is a library of important editing functions for photographers. Some of which you’ll never use others you’ll abide by.

 Profile corrections will either automatically detect from the metadata what lens you shot on and correct the distortion.
 You can select the closest option for your camera and lens.
 It will straighten up your landscapes and make subjects appear less convex in appearance.

 Colour presets in Lightroom are time saving hacks for busy photographers with lots of editing to do.
 You can make your own or download them.
-If you would like to download FREE Lightroom presets for your photography, click here.

 Colour presets in Lightroom will help you batch edit images, so they all have the same exposure, contrast and colour effect adjustment.